What Happens If You Get In A Car Accident In Mexico?

 But getting insurance isn't all there is to it.
 As much as it doesn't appear so, Mexico is a foreign country with different legalities.
 To further guarantee you and your vehicle are covered in Mexico, and that there are no problems with your claim, follow the directions below.

-Should you be involved in an auto accident in Mexico, first and foremost, check to see if anyone is injured or hurt.
+Should you be involved in a car accident in Mexico, first and foremost, check to see if anyone is injured or hurt.
 Render aid, if possible, and call 911, Mexico's National emergency phone number, for further assistance.

 After checking for injuries, call your insurance company using the phone number provided on your policy.
-A bilingual agent will further instruct you on what and what not to do.
+A bilingual agent will further instruct you on what to do and not to do.

 IMPORTANT: You must file your claim while in Mexico.
 Failure to do so may result in the denial of your claim.

-If there is only property damage caused by the accident you still need to call your insurance agent and the police (you will need the police report for the claim).
+If there is only property damage caused by the accident you still need to call your insurance agent and the police (you need the police report to file a claim).

-Your insurance company will send out a bilingual adjuster to assess the situation, determine the amount of damage, and file reports for you.
+Your insurance company will send out an adjuster to assess the situation, determine the amount of damage, and file reports for you.
 If you do not speak Spanish, be sure to request a bilingual agent.

 The police or other party may try to encourage you to settle the damages on the spot.
 While this is often done, you may want to wait for your adjuster so that you get the best advice.
 Do not sign anything or agree to anything unless you absolutely understand what you are signing or agreeing to.
 Do not trust "translations" that are not provided by your adjuster or attorney.
 Do not settle the damage with a "handshake."

 You still must file your claim while in Mexico to avoid denial of your claim.

 If there are injuries resulting from the accident, your insurance adjuster becomes especially important to you.
 When there are injuries in a car accident in Mexico, either or both parties may be arrested until liability (fault) is determined and the extent of the injuries and cost of them are determined.